 After the film has been watched, engage the class in a discussion about the movie.

-2. Emotional growth for Charly cannot keep pace with his intellectual growth.
+2. During the experiment, Charly,s emotional growth cannot keep pace with his intellectual growth.
 What problems does this cause?
 Suggested Response: Charly's romantic advances amount to assault, he becomes increasingly temperamental and arrogant, and he loses his humility.
 Students should offer evidence from the film to support these judgments.

 For additional discussion questions, click here.

 Any of the discussion questions can serve as a writing prompt.
 Additional assignments include:

 1. If you have read Daniel Keyes' novel, Flowers for Algernon, and have seen the film, write an essay in which you determine whether or not the changes in the film advance the themes of the novel or deter the viewers from a full understanding of the Keyes' ideas.
 Refer specifically to scenes in the film and to journal entries in the novel to make your points.